smhoz/ball_war_app/README.md

 # Flutter Ball War Game App

-i changed the game by @mitchkoko a little bit
+I changed the game by @mitchkoko

 I hope you like it :)